changyaochen/changyaochen.github.io/_posts/2018-04-22-the-fundamental-problem-of-causal-inference-part-1.md

 ---
 ## What are we talking about?

 Many companies spend large sums of money on marketing, including but not limited to, sending coupons, emails to some customers.
 It is almost true that one should not send the same message to all the customers.
 The reason is quite obvious: there is some unit cost associated each of the messages, either monetary or not (say, customer fatigue).
-For the sake of simplicity, let us assume the number of marketing messages is already determined (e.g., 5 million pieces), the central question then becomes: which 5 million from the total customer pool (say, 100 million)?
+For the sake of simplicity, let us assume the number of marketing messages is already determined (*e.g.*, 5 million pieces), the central question then becomes: which 5 million from the total customer pool (say, 100 million)?

 A very appealing method is to train certain **propensity** model, which takes in each customer's attributes (age, gender, past shopping behaviors, etc.), and *predict* the probability that she will make a purchase (say, in next month).
-Once we have trained a reasonably good propensity model (evaluated with appropriate metrics), we than apply our marketing actions to those top prospects, to *lock in* their purchases.
+Once we have trained a reasonably good propensity model (evaluated with appropriate metrics), we then apply our marketing actions to those top prospects, to *lock in* their purchases.

 However, such approach is fundamentally flawed, in that it completely disregards the effects of marketing actions.
 Even if we observe better performance from those customers who are treated with marketing actions, it will be mere correlation but not causation: how do we know whether they will behave the same if they are **not** treated?